First Nb of Williamson

 Williamson, West Virginia · FDIC Cert #6805

-First Nb of Williamson is an FDIC-insured bank (Certificate #6805) with $116M in total assets and $108M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for First Nb of Williamson, an FDIC-insured bank (Certificate #6805) with $116M in total assets and $108M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Williamson, West Virginia, the bank maintains a Tier 1 capital ratio of 11.32% (Well-Capitalized) and a nonperforming loan ratio of 1.64%.
-BankHealthData assigns a composite Health Grade of B (72/100).
+BankHealthData assigns a composite Health Grade of B (72/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 First Nb of Williamson (FDIC cert 6805) is a community bank — $116M in total assets, $108M in deposits, serving the Williamson, West Virginia area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.